tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 c3:00.0 Display controller: Advanced Micro Devices, Inc. [AMD/ATI] Device 7461
 ```

+>[!NOTE]
-Note: 7461 is the Virtual Function Device ID.
+> 7461 is the Virtual Function Device ID.
 This confirms that the Virtual Machine is configured with the AMD Radeon&trade; PRO V710 GPU.

 ### 3.4 Virtual Machine Update